docelic/amber-introduction/README.md

 # Running the App

-The app can be started as soon as you have created it.
+The app can be started as soon as you have created it and ran `crystal deps` in the app directory.
+(It is not necessary to run deps if you have invoked `amber new` with argument --deps.)

 To run it, you can use a couple different approaches.
 Some are of course suitable for development, some for production, etc.: